 Analysis and Test Results

-To see which cordless drill is really the best of the best, we researched and compared user reviews and manufacturer's specifications of all the top tools around, then bought the most compelling to test side-by-side.
+To see which cordless drill is the best of the best, we researched and compared user reviews and manufacturer's specifications of all the top tools around, then bought the most compelling to test side-by-side.
 We rated and scored these tools in tons of different tests, grouping them into four weighted rating metrics — drilling, driving, battery life, and convenience — with our results discussed below.

 Related: Buying Advice for Cordless Drills

 If you are shopping for a new drill on a budget, you will notice that there is a pretty direct correlation between the cost of the tool and its performance.
 However, this doesn't necessarily mean you should start to despair if you are on a tight budget, as many people don't need the drilling or driving performance that the premium products offer.
 Even the cheapest drills in our test usually offer enough power for most homeowners that don't have a ton of DIY aspirations, with the BLACK+DECKER LDX120C earning the Best Buy on a Tight Budget Award and is our top recommendation for anyone on the hunt for a drill without spending a ton.
-If you do a reasonable number of DIY and home improvement projects but still want to save some cash, then you are going to want to consider the Ryobi P252 and the Bosch PS31-2A.
-These drills cost a bit more but offer much better overall performance than the LDX120C.
-If you are a serious DIYer or use tools in a professional setting, then you are definitely going to want to be shopping in the highest echelon of these tools — the Kobalt and the Milwaukee M12 FUEL are our favorites, both earning an Editors' Choice Award.
+If you do a reasonable number of DIY and home improvement projects but still want to save some cash, then you are going to want to consider the Ryobi P252, the Craftsman CMCD700C1, or the Bosch PS31-2A.
+These drills cost a bit more but offer a much better overall performance than the LDX120C.
+If you are a serious DIYer or use tools in a professional setting, then you are going to want to be shopping in the highest echelon of these tools — the Kobalt and the Milwaukee M12 FUEL are our favorites, both earning an Editors' Choice Award.

 The first thing we looked at — and pretty much the first thing that comes to mind when you think of a cordless drill — is how well it does when it comes to drilling holes.
 For this metric, which accounts for 35% of the total score for each tool, is based on how well each product did at drilling holes with a paddle bit, drilling through steel, and using a giant hole saw.
 Specifically, we used a 1" spade bit to drill tons and tons of holes in a standard 2x12, used a ¼" and ½" twist drill in each tool to make holes in the equivalent of a 16 ga. steel sheet, and saw how each drill handled a 5" hole saw in a solid-core door.
 To award points, we looked at how long it took each tool to accomplish each drilling task and how much it struggled in doing so.

-Delivering a top-notch performance and tying for the top spot when it comes to drilling holes, both the Kobalt KDD 1424A-03 and the DEWALT DCD777C2 both earned a 10 out of 10 for drillin' like a villain.
-Both of these drills absolutely crushed it with our hole saw test, powering through the door in less than 20 seconds like a hot knife through butter.
+Delivering top-notch performance and tying for the top spot when it comes to drilling holes, both the Kobalt KDD 1424A-03 and the DEWALT DCD777C2 both earned a 10 out of 10 for drillin' like a villain.
+Both of these drills crushed it with our hole saw test, powering through the door in less than 20 seconds like a hot knife through butter.
 We didn't even have to shift into the lower gear.

 Both of these drills also did very well with the 1" spade bit, though the Kobalt drilled a little faster than the DCD777C2.
 The DEWALT also struggled a little in its higher gear, while the Kobalt had no issues at all.
 Both of these powerhouse tools also punched through the steel plate exceptionally quickly, each only taking 1-2 seconds with the ¼" drill and 3-4 seconds with the ½" drill.